 Things begin to look up around 1900.
 The advent of the train and the tram enables people to live outside the big cities whilst still working in them.
 Heemstede rapidly develops into a dormitory community with a fast-growing population.
 A new Town Hall is opened in 1907.
 Bulb fields become building sites.
 In 1912 the City Council develops a plan for the extension of Heemstede.
 Between 1900 and 1940 complete new housing estates spring up.

 In 1913 the council purchases a centrally situated woodland estate and opens it to the public.
-Groenendaal Woods attracts many thousands of walkers annually from Heemstede and the wide vicinity.
+Groenendaal Woods attracts many thousands of of recreational walkers annually from Heemstede and the wide vicinity.
 It is a popular destination all over the Netherlands for school trips.
 The children's farm and the playground attract younger visitors.
 For a number of years the woods have been managed ecologically.

 In the 1930's the Heemstede Sports Ground was developed with football, hockey and baseball pitches.
 Heemstede also has swimming facilities, a sports hall, tennis courts and many facilities on the social, cultural and scouting front as well as for the elderly.
 The "Oude Slot" cultural centre hosts small-scale musical, theatrical and cabaret performances.
 There are also regular exhibitions.